haxsaw/hikaru/docs/installation-quickstart.rst

 The objects in the resultant list will always have *kind* and *apiVersion* attributes populat4ed.
-If any of the input YAML doesn't have these attributes for their documents, hikaru can't tell what classes to build.
+If any of the input YAML doesn't have these attributes for their documents, Hikaru can't tell what classes to build.
 You can then use Kubernetes YAML property names to navigate through the Python objects.

-To write Kubernetes YAML documents from hikaru Python objects:
+To write Kubernetes YAML documents from Hikaru Python objects:
 ==============================================================

-You can print out the equivalent Kubernetes YAML from hikaru Python objects with the ``get_yaml()`` function:
+You can print out the equivalent Kubernetes YAML from Hikaru Python objects with the ``get_yaml()`` function:

 .. code:: python